 The aviation sector has been brought to a standstill and a balanced and effective restart and recovery depends on collaboration among the key participants in the global aviation ecosystem.
 ACI and IATA have jointly issued a paper laying out a pathway for restarting the aviation industry -Safely Restarting Aviation - ACI and IATA Joint Approach.
-Airlines and airports have cooperated to build a roadmap for resuming operations which reassures the travelling public that health proposes a layered approach of measures across the entire passenger journey to minimize the risk of transmission of COV-ID-19 at airports and onboard aircraft, and to prevent aviation becoming a meaningful source of international re-infection.
-Such measures should be globally consistent and subject to continued review, improvement, and removal when no longer required, to ensure an even recovery.
+Airlines and airports have cooperated to build a roadmap for resuming operations which reassures the travelling public that health and safety remain the overall priorities.
+The joint approach proposes a layered approach of measures across the entire passenger journey to minimize the risk of transmission of COV-ID-19 at airports and onboard aircraft, and to prevent aviation becoming a meaningful source of international re-infection.
+Such measures should be globally consistent subject to continued review, improvement, and removal when no longer required, to ensure an even recovery.